American Citizenship by Naturalization

 Among the numerous rights that U.S. Citizenship confers, the following are the most important:

-- Right to hold public offices
+- The right to hold public offices;

 Moreover, while a Green Card holder cannot maintain his LPR status if he or she establishes residency in another country, a U.S. Citizen is free to live abroad for an indefinite period of time without restrictions.